Poaceae: Sexual reproduction and meiosis

 Sexual reproduction and meiosis have been studied in rice, maize, wheat and barley.
 Meiosis research in these crop species is linked to crop improvement, since meiotic recombination is an important component of plant breeding.
 Unlike in animals, the specification of both male and female plant germlines occurs late in development during flowering.
 The transition from the sporophyte phase to the gametophyte state is initiated by meiotic entry.

 Uses

 Grasses are, in human terms, perhaps the most economically important plant family.
 Their economic importance stems from several areas, including food production, industry, and lawns.
-They have been grown as food for domesticated animals for up to 6,000 years and the grains of grasses such as wheat, rice, maize (corn) and barley have been the most important human food crops.
+They have been grown agriculturally for up to 15,000 years and the grains of grasses such as wheat, rice, maize (corn) and barley have been the most important human food crops.
 Grasses are also used in the manufacture of thatch, paper, fuel, clothing, insulation, timber for fencing, furniture, scaffolding and construction materials, floor matting, sports turf and baskets.